b-m-f/WirtBot/README.md

 ## Donate

-Would you like to contribute a bit to the server costs? ~10$ a month.
+Would you like to contribute a bit to the server costs?
+Want to buy me a beer?

-You can easily do so to the Ethereum address: `0x39DF85776c626117B945afECF08C4DD262817522`
+Ethereum is the way: `0x39DF85776c626117B945afECF08C4DD262817522`